 Ridership forecasts are a measure of the potential success of the proposed service based on the demand for its use.
 Ridership was estimated using an FTA forecasting model called STOPS.
 It was designed specifically to estimate ridership on fixed guideway systems.
-While its original purpose was for travel in urban environments on New Starts and Small Starts projects, it generates reasonably high-level forecasts for the Tier 1 EIS analysis of the Sun Corridor.
-The development of STOPS evolved directly from the requirement established in the Final Rule on major capital investments: to provide a simplified method that project sponsors can use, at their option, to quantify the trips-on-project measure and the VMT change needed for the environmental effects analysis.
+While its original purpose was for travel in urban environments on New Starts and Small Starts (FTA grant programs for funding major infrastructure investments) projects, it generates reasonably high-level forecasts for the Tier 1 EIS analysis of the Tucson to Phoenix corridor.

+The development of STOPS evolved directly from the requirement established in FTA's Final Rule on major capital investments: to provide a simplified method that project sponsors can use, at their option, to quantify the trips-on-project measure and the VMT change needed for the environmental effects analysis.